ESAOpenSR/opensr-test/docs/Metrics/correctness.md

 - $d_{im}$ is the distance between the SR and HR images.
 - $d_{om}$ is the distance between the SR and LR images.

-**Omission**: Low values are related to the inability to represent the actual high-frequency information from the landscape and keep similar to the LR image.
-The equation for calculating improvement is:
+**Omission**: Low values are related to the inability to represent high-frequency information from the HR and keep similar to the LR image.
+The equation for calculating omission is:

 $H = d_{im} + d_{om} - 1$